cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ### Sample script #2

-Getting data from a MS Excel file attachment of an email with subject "MyDailyReport".
+Getting data from a MS Excel file attachment of an email with subject "MyDailyReport" using spreadsheet bound script.

 ```javascript
 function getDataFromGmail(){